 (9 June, 2012) – I was in Washington, D.C. attending the 2012 Seersucker Social.

 (2 May, 2012) – I was a discussant at the Central Catholic High School Baginski Scholar Symposium.
-Kudos to the Baginski scholars for their extremely impressive presentations !
+Kudos to all the Baginski scholars for their extremely impressive presentations !

 (12–14 April, 2012) – I was in Boston to talk about Prinz on the emotions at the Interdisciplinary Graduate Conference on Consciousness at Boston University.